 For these reasons, commercial radio stations are not usually the first entry into the world of radio musicians.
 Many up-and-coming musicians don't have the budget or the reach to meet the demands of commercial radio stations.

-As someone promoting to radio, the distinction between commercial radio and non-commercial radio comes down to much more than a barrage of ads between song plays.
+As someone promoting to the radio, the distinction between commercial radio and non-commercial radio comes down to much more than a barrage of ads between-song plays.
 From a promotion standpoint, you have to approach these stations in different ways, and usually at different stages in your career.

 Non-commercial radio tends to have a lot more flexibility in their playlists.
 You're more likely to hear music from up-and-coming and non-mainstream artists on non-commercial radio.

 They're able to be flexible because the non-commercial model doesn't rely on advertising dollars, and isn't dependent on ratings.
 Commercial radio stations need to show good ratings to convince advertisers to spend money.

 By playing new or non-traditional artists, non-commercial stations are usually giving their audiences exactly what they want.
 It's a self-reinforcing cycle that works in favor of indie music.